 Enterprise networks offer reliable networking services to business.
 These days an enterprise network is a sophisticated deployment of multiple technologies.

 Enterprise networking customers need a network to support their business.
 Key requirements are flexibility, resilience, cost effectiveness and manageability.
-Wi-Fi is a big component of the enterprise network with reliable wireless now being paramount – coupled with identify services and BYOD / Guest access to allow for staff to bring their own devices and work from different office locations.
+Wi-Fi is a big component of the enterprise network with reliable wireless is now critically important – coupled with identify services and BYOD / Guest access to allow for staff to bring their own devices and work from different office locations.

 Manageability of an Enterprise network means the network is understood and quick to diagnose any issues.
 A good management system, such as Cisco DNA Center allows for pre-emptive fault finding to show issues which are starting to occur, but have not yet caused a problem.